Today in Hip-Hop: EPMD Drop ‘Business Never Personal’ Album

 On this day, July 28, in hip-hop history…

-1992: EPMD solidify their position as one of hip-hop’s traditional groups with the release of their fourth studio album, Business Never Personal.
+1992: EPMD solidified their position as one of hip-hop’s traditional groups with the release of their fourth studio album, Business Never Personal on July 28, 1992.

 Business Never Personal cemented itself as an undeniable hip-hop classic.
 It stands today as an example of how to make hip-hop accessible and hardcore at the same time.
-With the album certified gold in the fall of ’92, its clear EPMD was at their best.
+With the album certified gold by the fall of 1992, its clear EPMD was at their best.
 More business as usual.